ddnexus/pagy/docs/toolbox/paginators/keyset.md

 At this point, it's the exact same first page pulled with OFFSET pagination, however, we don't want to use OFFSET to get the records after the first 10: that would be slow in a big table, so we need a way to identify the beginning of the next page without
-COUNTing the records (i.e. the whole point we want to avoid for performance).
+COUNTing the records (i.e., the whole point we want to avoid for performance).

 So we read the `id` of the last one, which is the value `X` in our example... and that is the `cutoff` value of the first page.
 It can be described like: